asfadmin/Discovery-PytestAutomation/README.md

     - `required_in_title`: Check if the test title contains this string (case insensitive).
 NOTE: With basic values, it's easy to accidentally match new tests later on.
 Best practice is to use something like "test-[something]", instead of just "[something]".

+    - `required_tag`: Check if the test also contiains this key.
+Run the test if the *values* match (case insensitive).

-    Each [yml test](#3-write-the-yaml-tests) will go through the `test types` list *in order*, and the following things will happen:
+    Each [yml test](#3-write-the-yaml-tests) will go through the `test_types` list *in order*, and the following things will happen:

     - ONLY keys that are declared will be checked.
-You can have multiple `required_*` keys in the same `test_type`, and they ALL have to match for the test to run.
+You can have multiple `required_*` keys in the same `test type`, and they ALL have to match for the test to run.

         - Note: This means if it has *NO* `required_*` keys, ALL tests will match it, so *no* tests will continue pass that `test type`.